-In China, the government is broadening the availability of healthcare services.
-As a result, the number of diagnostic X-ray imaging systems, including CT imaging systems, has grown significantly.
-We are developing CT X-ray tubes and related subsystems for Chinese OEMs as they introduce new systems in China.
-We presently have multi-year pricing agreements for CT tubes with 8 medical X-ray imaging OEMs in China.
-Over the long-term, our objective is to become the partner of choice both for OEMs and in the replacement market as CT systems become more widely adopted throughout the Chinese market.
+In China, the government is broadening the availability of healthcare services throughout the country.
+As a result, the number of diagnostic X-ray imaging systems, including CT, has grown significantly.
+We are developing CT tubes and related subsystems for Chinese OEMs as they introduce new CT imaging systems in China.
+Over the long-term, we anticipate that China-based revenues will increase as a percentage of our revenues.